nelson-n/Mark1.github.io/README.md

 * The smaller the focal length, the more barrel factor that you need to compensate for image warping.
     * This occurs because smaller focal length -> thicker lens -> more light bending -> more magnification.
 * Optimal barrel factor changes by lens focal length.
-* Because the build plate has no holes in it, when the build plate is very close to glass this creates a suction which can be too powerful for the stepper motors to overcome and stall the motors.
-    * Any stall of the motor ruins the print as the printer subsequently does not know its true Z-axis location.
-    * This can be solved by setting the initial burn in layer higher, lifting very slowly for the first few layers, or adding holes to the build plate.
-    * The suction effect is lessened is the resin is warm.
 * If there are still air bubbles between the build plate and resin vat on the initial burn in layer, you can make the delay before displaying burn in layers arbitrarily long in the resin profile to allow these air bubbles to escape from under the build plate.

 <div style="page-break-after: always;"></div>